Greeting: Greeting gestures

 The Arabic term salaam (literally "peace", from the spoken greeting that accompanies the gesture), refers to the practice of placing the right palm on the heart, before and after a handshake.

 In Moroccan society, same-sex people do not greet each other the same as do opposite sex.
 While same-sex people (men or women) will shake hands, kiss on the cheek and even hug multiple times, a man and woman greeting each other in public will not go further than a handshake.
 This is due to Moroccan culture being conservative.
 Verbal greetings in Morocco can go from a basic salaam, to asking about life details to make sure the other person is doing well.
 In the kingdom of Morocco, the greeting should always be made with the right hand, as the left hand is traditionally considered unclean.

-A Chinese greeting features the right fist placed in the palm of the left hand and both shaken back and forth two or three times, it may be accompanied by a head nod or bow.
-The gesture may be used on meeting and parting, and when offering thanks or apologies.
+The most common Chinese greeting, Gongshou, features the right fist placed in the palm of the left hand and both shaken back and forth two or three times, it may be accompanied by a head nod or bow.
+The gesture may be used on meeting and parting, and when congratulating, thanking, or apologizing.

 In India, it is common to see the Namaste greeting (or "Sat Sri Akal" for Sikhs) where the palms of the hands are pressed together and held near the heart with the head gently bowed.

 Among Christians in certain parts of the world such as Poland, the greeting phrase "Praise the Lord" has had common usage, especially in the pre-World War II era.

 Adab, meaning respect and politeness, is a hand gesture used as a secular greeting in South Asia, especially of Urdu-speaking communities of Uttar Pradesh, Hyderabad, and Bengal in India, as well as among the Muhajir people of Pakistan.
 The gesture involves raising the right hand towards the face with palm inwards such that it is in front of the eyes and the fingertips are almost touching the forehead, as the upper torso is bent forward.
 It is typical for the person to say "adab arz hai", or just "adab".
 It is often answered with the same or the word "Tasleem" is said as an answer or sometimes it is answered with a facial gesture of acceptance.